kandarpkakkad/30-Day-Challenge-CPP/README.md

 Thank you [take U forward](https://www.youtube.com/channel/UCJskGeByzRRSvmOyZOz61ig) for the advice.

 The solutions will be included but if you want to search or practice for different solution, search the question in leetcode and geeksforgeeks.
+The links for leetcode questions will be given in comments in the solution of the question.

 To directly run the code given, change input.txt to give your input and keep the folders and file as they are.